walmartlabs/lacinia/docs/queries.rst

 .. literalinclude:: _examples/query-def.edn
    :language: clojure

-Internally, each query becomes a field of a special object named ``:QueryRoot``.
+Queries may also be defined as fields of the :doc:`root query object <roots>`.

 The :doc:`field resolver <resolve/index>` for a query is passed nil as the the value (the third parameter).